cosmos/cosmos-sdk/docs/core/app3.md

-# Authentication
+# Modules

 In the previous app, we introduced a new `Msg` type and used Amino to encode transactions.
-In that example, our `Tx` implementation was still just a simple wrapper of the `Msg`, providing no actual authentication.
-Here, in `App3`, we expand on `App2` to provide real authentication in the transactions.

-Without loss of generality, the SDK prescribes native account and transaction types that are sufficient for a wide range of applications.
-These are implemented in the `x/auth` module, where all authentication related data structures and logic reside.
-Applications that use `x/auth` don't need to worry about any of the details of authentication and replay protection, as they are handled automatically.
-For completeness, we will explain everything here.
+We also introduced additional data to the `Tx`, and used a simple `AnteHandler` to validate it.

+Here, in `App3`, we introduce two built-in SDK modules to replace the `Msg`, `Tx`, `Handler`, and `AnteHandler` implementations we've seen so far.

+The `x/auth` module implements `Tx` and `AnteHandler - it has everything we need to authenticate transactions.
+It also includes a new `Account` type that simplifies working with accounts in the store.

+The `x/bank` module implements `Msg` and `Handler` - it has everything we need to transfer coins between accounts.

+Applications that use `x/auth` and `x/bank` thus significantly reduce the amount of work they have to do so they can focus on their application specific logic in their own modules.

+Here, we'll introduce the important types from `x/auth` and `x/bank`, and show how to make `App3` by using them.
+The complete code can be found in [app3.go](examples/app3.go).

-## Account
+## Accounts

-The `Account` interface provides a model of accounts that have:
+The `x/auth` module defines a model of accounts much like Ethereum.
+In this model, an account contains:

 - Address for identification
 - PubKey for authentication